bmorri13/homelab/infrastructure_tooling/proxmox/README.md

 ## Notes

-- VM templates created by Packer are assigned ID 9000 by default
+- VM templates created by Packer are assigned ID 9000 by default (customizable via workflow input)
+- Template names include build date: `ubuntu-2404-YYYYMMDD`
 - VMs created by Terraform use cloud-init for initial configuration
-- Default login for created VMs: `ubuntu@<ip-address>`
+- Default login for created VMs: `ubuntu@<ip-address>` with password from secrets
 - All VMs are tagged with "terraform" and "ubuntu" for easy identification
 - The Terraform state is stored remotely in Consul for team collaboration and state persistence
+- GitHub Actions workflows automatically manage template lifecycle (delete old, build new)
+- Self-hosted GitHub Actions runner required (Linux, X64) for Packer builds